Ziang-Lu/TypeScript-GitHub-Reporter/README.md

+This repo demos the basic usage of TypeScript as building a simple application.

 # GitHub Reporter Mini-Project

 This mini-project accepts a GitHub username as a command-line argument, internally makes call to GitHub API, and displays the user information as well as that user's repos.